Your Dogs Sense Of Smell – Just How Good Is It

 A dog’s sense of smell is his strongest sense.
 And the inside of your Labrador’s nose is a fascinating place!
 Scientists find dogs sense of smell interesting too, and have been very busy lately finding ever more scents that dogs can detect.
 This isn’t just idle curiosity.
 There are increasing numbers of practical purposes for the extraordinary sniffing abilities of our four legged friends

-We have been digging down into the many studies that have been published in the last few years To bring you the latest information on what dogs can do with their noses!
+We have been digging down into the many studies that have been published in the last few years to bring you the latest information on what dogs can do with their noses!
 We’ll discover if dogs really can detect cancer, for example.
 And look at how that clever nose works and at just how accurate it is.
 So if you’ve ever wondered ‘can dogs smell cancer’ and ‘how far can dogs smell’ you’ve come to the right place.

 Your dogs sense of smell